qiboteam/qibolab/doc/source/tutorials/calibration.rst

    the qubit parameters are not known, this is typically a very long pulse (2 microseconds) at low amplitude.
 2. A measurement, tuned with resonator spectroscopy, is performed.
-3. We repeat point 1 for different frequencies.
+3. We repeat point 1 for different frequencies of the drive pulse.
 4. We plot the acquired amplitudes, identifying the deep/peak value as the qubit frequency.

-So, mainly, the difference that this experiment introduces is a slightly more complex pulse sequence.
+The main difference introduced by this experiment is a slightly more complex pulse sequence.
 Therefore with start with that:

 .. testcode:: python